DocFX/symfony-website-checklist/README.md

     - Make sure your breadcrumb order is coherent across pages.
     - Use the template in this repository as a start if needed (`files-you-will-need/templates/common/_breadcrumb.html.twig`).
 12. Make sure your `<title>` markup doesn't contain any HTML markup nor non-escaped special characters.
 Do the same for all the `<head>` contents.
+13. Make sure your assets are loaded in order: CSS > fonts > JS modules > JS (using `async`/`defer`) > images > audio > video.
+14. Check your HTML 5 semantics.
+Make sure you're using it, and using it properly.
+15. Implement `<noscript>` alternates, this is getting almost deprecated, but it's not yet totally the case.
+16. Use the `dns-prefetch` for anything located on other domains, `preconnect` for potential follow-ups, `preload` for probable further needs and `preload` for certain calls.
-13. Validate all your whole page template using production environment and the [W3C HTML Validator](https://validator.w3.org/).
+17. Validate all your whole page template using production environment and the [W3C HTML Validator](https://validator.w3.org/).
 Do the same [for CSS](https://jigsaw.w3.org/css-validator/).

 ## 4. Produce your models